mjseaman/onprem-redesign/README.md

 1. Make sure you have Ruby 1.9.3, Rails ~3.2.13, [ImageMagick](http://cactuslab.com/imagemagick/), the [Nokogiri gem including dependencies](http://nokogiri.org/tutorials/installing_nokogiri.html), and [Postgresql](https://www.codefellows.org/blog/how-to-install-postgresql) installed and running on your machine.
 2. Clone this repo.
-3. Navigate to the root directory of this repo in your terminal and run the following.
+3. Navigate to the root directory of the app in your terminal and run the following.
 If you have installation issues it is probably due to one of the dependencies above not being installed correctly.
 ```
 bundle install
 ```